 Second, the cat may become destructive.
-Cats can get bored too!
+Cats get bored too!
 Without proper cat toys, a cat may decide to entertain themselves by playing with their human’s things instead.
-This is sometimes misinterpreted as the cat having behavioral problems when really it he/she is a good cat without a properly enriched home.
+This is sometimes misinterpreted as the cat having behavioral problems when really he/she is a good cat without a properly enriched home.

 Types of Cat Toys